snwagner777/EconomyPlumbing/replit.md

 - Before implementing any new feature, search the codebase to verify it doesn't already exist
 - Consolidation over separation: One unified interface is better than multiple scattered pages

+## TODO: Referral Nurture Campaign Auto-Enrollment
+**PENDING IMPLEMENTATION:** Referral nurture campaigns need to be auto-created when customers submit 4+ star reviews.
+The `createCampaignForReviewer()` function exists in `referralNurtureScheduler.ts` but is not currently called anywhere.
+This should be wired into the review feedback handler so customers are automatically enrolled in the referral nurture sequence after leaving positive feedback.

 ## System Architecture

 ### Frontend